Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/surface-options.md

 * Alpha Clipping
 * Cast Shadows

-The Universal Render Pipeline documentation for [Unlit](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/unlit-shader.html) and [Lit](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/lit-shader.html) shaders explains these properties, that also correspond to specific [ShaderLab](https://docs.unity3d.com/Manual/SL-Reference.html) tags and commands that are also applicable to the Built-In Render Pipeline.
+The Universal Render Pipeline documentation for [Unlit](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/unlit-shader.html) and [Lit](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/lit-shader.html) shaders explains these properties, that correspond to specific [ShaderLab](https://docs.unity3d.com/Manual/SL-Reference.html) tags and commands that are also applicable to the Built-In Render Pipeline.

 ## How to use